What to Expect

 |Public Forum Scholars||July 8 – July 17||$1600||$1000|

 |Public Forum||July 8 – July 17||$1600||$1000|

-This session is designed for middle school students (grades 6-8) with no competitive speech/debate experience.
-Students will work in low ratios with experienced classroom teachers to discover the world of forensics.
-Consistent with our philosophy, we will focus on helping students develop a love of expressing themselves in a competitive environment while also offering a rigorous environment to improve academic skills.
-Concentrations include speech delivery & organization, research, and writing.
-Before the end of the week, students will write an Original Oratory, prepare a set of Extemporaneous Speaking research files, and deliver impromptu, extemp, and oratory speeches in a competitive format.
-Evening activities will focus on providing students a break while also exploring concepts important to their development during this week.
-The introductory session is sure to provide a balanced experience that sends students home eager to continue exploring speech and debate during the school year.
+This session is designed for middle school students (grades 5-8) interested in gaining an introduction to a broad range of speech & debate events and is designed for students with less than 1 year of experience.
+Students will work in very low ratios with experienced classroom teachers to discover the world of competitive speech and debate.
+Consistent with our philosophy, we will focus on helping students develop a love of expressing themselves in a competitive environment while also offering an environment to improve academic skills.
+Concentrations include speech delivery, organization, and writing.
+Students will prepare and deliver speeches in Original Oratory, Extemporaneous Speaking, impromptu, Public Forum, and/or Congressional debate.
+Evening activities will focus on providing students with a break while also exploring concepts important to their development during this week.
+These introductory sessions are sure to provide a balanced experience that sends students home eager to continue exploring speech and debate during the school year.

 Dr. Jason Sykes